Skip to main content

 The Tool Familiarity Trap

-Most practitioners approach vibe coding by:
+Most engineers approach vibe coding by:

 1. Installing an AI coding tool 2.
 Trying a few prompts 3.
 Getting inconsistent results 4.
 Concluding the tool "is not ready" or "only works for toy projects"